Mowd/GoStationParser/README.md

-# GoParser
+# GoStationParser

 compare.py:

-Trigger export.py and compare with exist GoStation data.
+Trigger export_v2.py and compare with exist GoStation data.

 export.py:

-Parse GoStation data and export to csv.
+DEPRECATED: Parse GoStation data and export to csv.

+export_v2.py

+New api to parse GoStation data with weekly availtime and export to csv.

 notify.py: